Skip to product information

 About the Author

-J. W. Ocker is a travel writer, novelist, and blogger.
-He is the author of the Edgar Award winning and Anthony Award nominated book Poe-Land.
-His other books include A Season with the Witch, The New England Grimpendium, and The New York Grimpendium.
-His writing can be found in the Boston Globe, the Atlantic, Atlas Obscura, and the Guardian, among other publications.
-He is also the creator of the blog and podcast OTIS: Odd Things I've Seen, where he chronicles his visits to oddities around the world.
-He has personally handled dozens of cursed objects yet miraculously lived to tell the tale.
+J. W. (Jason) Ocker is an Edgar Award-winning travel writer, novelist, and blogger.
+His previous books include Poe-Land, A Season with the Witch, and Cursed Objects.
+He is also the creator of the blog and podcast OTIS: Odd Things I've Seen (oddthingsiveseen.com), where he chronicles his visits to oddities around the world.

 View full details